Keerthanapri/Mini-Drawing-App/README.md

 # 🎨 Mini Drawing App
 A simple drawing app made with **HTML, CSS, and JavaScript**.\
- -Supports **pen, pencil, brush, and eraser** tools with custom cursors.
+Supports **pen, pencil, brush, and eraser** tools with custom cursors.
- -You can draw whatever you want and save your drawing as image and even you can easily clear or erase it.
+You can draw whatever you want and save your drawing as image and even you can easily clear or erase it.
 ------------------------------------------------------------------------